davecanderson/docs/docs/autoquery.md

 ## Fast, typed, code-first Queryable APIs

-ServiceStack's AutoQuery is a fresh, approach to enable Auto Querying functionality akin to OData's querying support for Web Api, but without its [webservice anti-patterns](/why-not-odata) where instead of adopting an opaque implementation encumbered syntax, it adheres to HTTP API simple flat structure by instead enhancing the ideal API the developer would naturally write and completes their implementation for them!
+ServiceStack's AutoQuery is a fresh, approach to enable Auto Querying functionality akin to OData's querying support for Web Api, but without its [webservice anti-patterns](/why-not-odata) where instead of adopting an opaque implementation encumbered syntax, it adheres to HTTP API's simple flat structure by instead enhancing the ideal API the developer would naturally write and completes their implementation for them!

 This is the design philosophy behind AutoQuery which utilizes conventions to automate creation of intent-based self-descriptive APIs that are able to specify configurable conventions and leverage extensibility options to maximize the utility of AutoQuery services.